Completing the Degree

-Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Associate Provost for Graduate Studies.
+Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Vice Provost for Research and Graduate Education.
 The college, school, or department and the student’s advisor must recommend this extension.
 If it is not approved, the student will be terminated from the program.
 Students may petition for an extension of time for a minimum of one quarter and up to a maximum of one year per request.
 For more information, see Exceptions regarding extensions of time.

 Final Procedures for Earning the Master's Degree

 The student must assume full responsibility for meeting all basic requirements for the degree as well as the specific requirements outlined by the college, school or department.
 The student must complete the following:

 - Apply for graduation by the deadline.
 Failure to complete the degree during the expected graduation term may require a new application and payment of a fee for additional evaluation and services.

 - If the graduate program requires one, arrange for an oral defense of the thesis.
 The Office of Graduate Education should review and approve the oral defense committee as soon as the thesis proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete the degree.
 Formal notification of the oral defense should be filed in the Office of Graduate Education no later than four weeks before the defense date and in accordance with the University schedule of deadlines when graduation candidacy is in the same quarter as the defense.